 Answer: We are not very confident in these predictions because the predicted labels change each time the model is run.
 This is due to the initial group centers being chosen at random.
 Building an ensemble of models (I.e., numerous models), and calculating an average or mode of those models generates more stable predictions and subsequently increases the confidence in our predictions.

-Activity 1: Ensemble k-Means Clustering
+Activity 1: Ensemble k-Means Clustering and Calculating Predictions

-Present 14: Ensemble k-Means Clustering
+Present 14: Ensemble k-Means Clustering and Assigning Predictions

 When algorithms use randomness as part of their method for finding the optimal solution (I.e., in Artificial Neural Networks and k-Means clustering), running identical models on the same data may result in different conclusions, limiting the confidence we have in our predictions.
 It is advised to run these models many times and generate predictions using a summary measure across all models (I.e., mean, median, mode).
 In this activity, we will build an ensemble of 100 k-Means clustering models.